aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 Deploying this solution with the default parameters builds the following environment in the AWS Cloud.

 [![arch]][arch]
-Figure 1: Solution architecture
+Figure 1: Log Hub on AWS architecture

 This solution deploys the AWS CloudFormation template in your AWS Cloud account and completes the following settings.

 1. [Amazon CloudFront](https://aws.amazon.com/cloudfront) distributes the frontend web UI assets hosted in [Amazon S3](https://aws.amazon.com/s3/) bucket.

-2. For AWS Standard Regions, [Amazon Cognito user pool](https://aws.amazon.com/cognito) provides authentication for backend.
-For AWS China Regions, OpenID Connector (OIDC) is used.
+2. [Amazon Cognito user pool](https://aws.amazon.com/cognito) or OpenID Connector (OIDC) can be used for authentication.

 3. [AWS AppSync](https://aws.amazon.com/appsync) provides the backend GraphQL APIs.